Caret: Transposition into ISO/IEC 646 and ASCII

 Overprinting to add an accent mark was not always supported well by printers, and was almost never possible on video terminals.
-Instead, precomposed characters were eventually created to show the accented letters.
 The freestanding circumflex (which had come to be called a caret) quickly became reused for many other purposes, such as in computer languages and mathematical notation.
-As the mark did not need to fit above a letter any more, it became larger in appearance such that it can no longer be used to overprint an accent.
+As the mark did not need to fit above a letter any more, it became larger in appearance such that it can no longer be used to overprint an accent in most fonts.
+Support for accented characters eventually came to be provided by including precomposed characters in character sets, rather than by using overprinting.